zouharvi/uds-snlp-tutorial/introduction/main.md

 # Assignments

 - Mandatory groups of 2
-- Usually 3 excerises per one assignment
+- Usually 3 exercises per assignment + a possible bonus question
-- - Can't be changed later (very special exceptions)
 - Jupyter notebook templates
 - - Assignment + solution in the same notebook
-- - Can use Google Collab or local runtime
+- - Can use Google Colab or local runtime
+- - Write solutions in Python files and import them
+- - Submitted notebook must only contain your analysis and outputs
 - Only one submission per group
 - - Submit through Teams